canjs/canjs/guides/getting-started-tutorial/creating-the-menu-component.md

 called.
 Otherwise, the error function is called.

 In the example above, we create an observable can.Map object.
-We create an instance of that object, and assign it to the can.Component's scope.
-Because the can.Map object is observable, when we later update it's menuData property, the update is broadcast to the system, and the menu can.Component is refreshed with the menu data returned from the findOne function.
+We create an instance of that object and assign it to the can.Component's scope.
+Because the can.Map object is observable, when we later update it's menuData property, the update is broadcast to the system and the menu can.Component is refreshed with the menu data returned from the findOne function.
 There is currently no implicit function for calling can.Model.findOne.
 You must use the function described above.